The Pretty Reckless: 2012–2014: Hit Me Like a Man EP, commercial success with Going to Hell

 The Medicine Tour was the second headlining concert tour by The Pretty Reckless in support of their 2010 debut album Light Me Up and their 2012 extended play Hit Me Like a Man EP.
-The tour dates were announced on January 23, 2012 via the band's official website.
+The tour dates were announced on January 23, 2012, via the band's official website.
 The band performed at several of the same venues they had visited the previous year, with 52 shows in North America, 5 shows in South America and 2 shows in Asia.
+Directly following those tour dates, the Pretty Reckless supported Marilyn Manson on their tour, Hey Cruel World...
+Tour.
+On July 29, the band performed a show in Buenos Aires.
+In September 2012, The Pretty Reckless headlined the Bazooka Rocks Festival in Manila, Philippines, ending their The Medicine Tour.

 Their second extended play Hit Me Like a Man EP was released on March 6, 2012.
 It featured three new songs, as well as live performances of two songs from Light Me Up.
 A new song by the band titled "Only You" was included as a bonus track of Frankenweenie Unleashed!, the soundtrack album of Frankenweenie (2012).
-On December 11, The Pretty Reckless' fourth single "Kill Me" was released.
+On December 11, 2012, The Pretty Reckless' released the single, "Kill Me".
 The song was featured at the end of the final episode of the series Gossip Girl.

 On May 30, 2013, The Pretty Reckless released a teaser trailer for their second studio album Going to Hell, set for release later that year.
 On June 17, 2013, The Pretty Reckless released a new track titled "Follow Me Down".
 On July 1, 2013, Momsen released the song "Burn", which will also be on Going to Hell.